scott-weeden/automata-logic-intelligence/intelligent-systems-project/docs/api_reference.md

 # API Reference – Intelligent Systems Project

-This reference summarises the core interfaces implemented in Phases 1 and 2 of the project.
-These modules provide the reusable abstractions and utilities that later algorithms (search strategies, MDP solvers, reinforcement learning) build upon.
+Phases 1–4 establish the reusable infrastructure and flagship algorithms for the project.
+The modules below now include problem abstractions, heuristic helpers, search strategies, and adversarial agents that higher-level coursework builds upon.

 ---